 Item Page

-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS I

-TO BE HELD ON JUNE 28, 2021 T
+TO BE HELD ON JUNE 30, 2022 I

 INFORMATION CIRCULAR

 SOLICITATION OF PROXIES

 APPOINTMENT AND REVOCATION OF PROXIES

-Persons Making the Solicitation
+PERSONS MAKING THE SOLICITATION

+VOTING OF PROXIES AND EXERCISE OF DISCRETION BY PROXY

-ADVICE TO BENEFICIAL SHAREHOLDERS
+ADVICE TO BENEFICIAL SHAREHOLDERS.

-GENERAL
+General.

 VOTING SECURITIES AND PRINCIPAL HOLDERS OF VOTING SECURITIES

 MATTERS TO BE ACTED UPON AT THE MEETING

 APPOINTMENT OF AUDITORS

-NUMBER OF DIRECTORS
+Number of Directors

-ELECTION OF DIRECTORS.
+ELECTION OF DIRECTORS

 EXECUTIVE COMPENSATION

 COMPENSATION DISCUSSION & ANALYSIS

 COMPENSATION GOVERNANCE

-SUMMARY COMPENSATION TABLE FOR NAMED EXECUTIVE OFFICERS

-INCENTIVE PLAN AWARDS.
+INCENTIVE PLAN AWARDS

-OPTION PLAN 13
+OPTION PLAN

 RESTRICTED SHARE UNIT PLAN

 EMPLOYMENT AND MANAGEMENT CONTRACTS

 TERMINATION AND CHANGE OF CONTROL BENEFITS FOR NAMED EXECUTIVE OFFICERS

-DIRECTOR COMPENSATION
+DIRECTOR COMPENSATION 16

-DIRECTOR COMPENSATION TABLE
+DIRECTOR COMPENSATION TABLE 16

-DIRECTOR INCENTIVE PLAN AWARDS
+DIRECTOR INCENTIVE PLAN AWARDS.

 SECURITIES AUTHORIZED FOR ISSUANCE UNDER EQUITY COMPENSATION PLANS

-INDEBTEDNESS OF DIRECTORS AND OFFICERS 20
+INDEBTEDNESS OF DIRECTORS AND OFFICERS

-INTEREST OF INFORMED PERSONS IN MATERIAL TRANSACTIONS 20
+INTEREST OF INFORMED PERSONS IN MATERIAL TRANSACTIONS

-STATEMENT OF CORPORATE GOVERNANCE PRACTICES 22
+STATEMENT OF CORPORATE GOVERNANCE PRACTICES

-BOARD OF DIRECTORS 22
+BOARD OF DIRECTORS

-OTHER DIRECTORSHIPS 22
+OTHER DIRECTORSHIPS

-RECORD OF MEETING ATTENDANCE BY DIRECTORS 22
+RECORD OF MEETING ATTENDANCE BY DIRECTORS

 Position Descriptions

-ORIENTATION AND CONTINUING EDUCATION

 ETHICAL BUSINESS CONDUCT

 Nomination of Directors

-OTHER BOARD COMMITTEES
+Compensation

+Other Board Committees

-Assessments
+Assessments 22

-DIRECTOR TERM LIMITS AND OTHER MECHANISMS OF BOARD RENEWAL
+DIRECTOR TERM LIMITS AND OTHER MECHANISMS OF BOARD RENEWAL 23

-Diversity 25
+DIVERSITY 23

-AUDIT COMMITTEE DISCLOSURE 25
+AUDIT COMMITTEE DISCLOSURE 23

-Audit Committee Charter
+Audit Committee Charter 23

-Composition of the Audit Committee

-Relevant Education and Experience

-Audit Committee Oversight
+COMPOSITION OF THE AUDIT COMMITTEE

+RELEVANT EDUCATION AND EXPERIENCE 23

+AUDIT COMMITTEE OVERSIGHT

 RELIANCE ON CERTAIN EXEMPTIONS

-Pre-Approvat Policies and Procedures 26
+Pre-Approval Policies and Procedures 24

-FEES CHARGED BY EXTERNAL AUDITOR 26
+Fees Charged by External Auditor 24

-INTEREST OF CERTAIN PERSONS AND COMPANIES IN MATTERS TO BE ACTED UPON 26
+INTEREST OF CERTAIN PERSONS AND COMPANIES IN MATTERS TO BE ACTED UPON 24

-OTHER MATTERS 26
+OTHER MATTERS 25

-INFORMATION INCORPORATED BY REFERENCE 27
+INFORMATION INCORPORATED BY REFERENCE 25

-ADDITIONAL INFORMATION 27
+ADDITIONAL INFORMATION 25

-APPROVAL AND CERTIFICATION 27
+APPROVAL AND CERTIFICATION 25

+SCHEDULE "A" CHANGE OF AUDITORS

-SCHEDULE "A" MANDATE FOR THE DIRECTORS .
-A-1
+SCHEDULE "B" MANDATE FOR THE DIRECTORS B-1

-SCHEDULE "B" AUDIT COMMITTEE MANDATE B-1
+SCHEDULE "C" AUDIT COMMITTEE MANDATE C-1

-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 28, 2021
+NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 30, 2022

-TAKE NOTICE that the Annual and Special Meeting (the "Meeting") of the holders (the "Shareholders") of common shares in the capital of Jura Energy Corporation (the "Corporation" or "Jura") will be held on Monday, June 28, 2021 at 9:00 a.m.
-(Mountain Daylight Time) as a virtual only meeting via live audio webcast online.
+TAKE NOTICE that the Annual and Special Meeting (the "Meeting") of the holders (the "Shareholders") of common shares in the capital of Jura Energy Corporation (the "Corporation" or "Jura") will be held on Thursday, June 30, 2022 at 9:00 a.m.
+(Mountain Daylight Time) at the office of the Corporation located at Suite 2100, 144 - 4th Avenue SW, Calgary, Alberta.